Ace68/Spec-DrivenDevelopment/README.md

 ## 🤝 Contributing

-This is an experimental project for **spec-driven development without external tools**.
+This is an experimental project for **spec-driven development with SpecKit**.
 All architecture, design, and implementation are guided through prompts and conversations.

 ## 📄 License